 Looking for more?

 Listen to Stephanie’s conversation on the #AskSteveAustin Podcast today!
 In Episode 28, Stephanie encourages Christian women to “Stop Trying to be the Proverbs 31 Woman”.
-Click here to listen.
+Click here (or listen below).